AusDTO/dta-website/_posts/2017-03-06-ict-entry-level-programs.md

 All programs will begin in January or February 2018.

 More information is available on the [DTA website](https://www.dta.gov.au/what-we-do/policies-and-programs/ict-entry/).
-To apply, either follow the link on the [DTA website](https://www.dta.gov.au/who-we-are/corporate/jobs/#op-170375-2018-australian-government-ict-graduate-program)or head to [APSjobs](https://www.apsjobs.gov.au) for the application.
+To apply, either follow the link on the [DTA website](https://www.dta.gov.au/who-we-are/corporate/jobs/#op-170375-2018-australian-government-ict-graduate-program) or head to [APSjobs](https://www.apsjobs.gov.au) for the application.
 Applications close on 7 April.
 Contact [ictentrylevelprograms@digital.gov.au](mailto:ictentrylevelprograms@digital.gov.au) for more information.